Jbleezy/BO1-Reimagined/README.md

 ### BAR
 * Replaced BAR + Bipod with BAR
+* Removed bipod from weapon model
 * All BAR wallbuys now cost 1800
 * Increased headshot damage from 270 to 400
+* Ammo now gets added at the same time that it does in the reload animation

 ### China Lake
 * Can now fire without aiming